itzbrownboi/572ProjectGroup3/README.md

 **actornetwork labeled.pdf, actornetwork.gephi, actornetwork.pdf**
 - The resulting netowrk visualization in Gephi readable format, as well as PDF (with nodes labelled and unlabelled)

+**degreedistribution.ipynb**
+- File for degree distribution in log scale and linear scale